Let’s start with the basics.

 A prototype helps your team members have more faith in the final product, making them work harder to push boundaries.
 Your investors will be happy if they see how well your product can do in the marketplace once it is launched.

 And your end users will connect with your business and build a rapport while the product develops.
 Once launched, they will find it easy to accept your final product, as they are already familiar with the prototype.

 Prototypes can also boost your brand image before your official launch.

 This will help you build a loyal follower base who have the potential to be your customers when you’re ready to go live.
 If you manage to hook users to your product with prototypes, you will have it easy when it’s time to convert customers and retain them.

 Your stakeholders will also find it easier to access your product’s transformation when you have a prototype they can refer to.
 It works as a great way to increase your startup’s credibility and ensure its sustainability over the years.

 In essence, having a prototype can help you pre-sell your idea effectively and to a bigger audience.
 You can have your customers ready for your product launch instead of having to spend big money on accelerated promotions.
 Factor in the amount of time and resources you can save, and you’ll understand why building a prototype is a great idea.
 In fact, a prototype is a prerequisite for every product development process to be successful.

-So, now you know why you need a prototype for your startup idea, and if you are in need of expert assistance to build one, we, the Neoito team, can help you out.
+So, now you know why you need a prototype for your startup idea, and if you need expert assistance to build one, we, the NeoITO team, can help you out.